stanford-oval/SPL/README.md

 You may adapt or use your own scripts for training/ evaluation.

 1. Training: </br>
 You can run multiple models on multiple datasets in parallel.
-First you need to create a text file containing the hyperparameter values for each experiment.
+First you need to create a text file containing the hyperparameter values for each experiment.</br>
-You should then put that file in this directory: `$(multilingualdir)/extras/` and set `restaurants_train_args_name` to the file name.
+You should then put that file in this directory: `$(multilingualdir)/extras/` and set `restaurants_train_args_name` to the file name.</br>
 You should also specify your model name prefix `restaurants_model_prefix` and the datasets you want to use for training `restaurants_train_datasets`.
 Finally you can evaluate each model on all training datasets by running:
 ```bash
 make train-all